Kong/terraform-provider-konnect/docs/resources/gateway_plugin_solace_upstream.md

 - `id_token_header` (String)
 - `password` (String) The password used with `BASIC` authentication scheme when connecting to an event broker.
 - `scheme` (String) The client authentication scheme used when connection to an event broker.
 Default: "BASIC"; must be one of ["BASIC", "NONE", "OAUTH2"]
-- `username` (String) The username used with `BASIC` authentication scheme when connecting to an event broker .
+- `username` (String) The username used with `BASIC` authentication scheme when connecting to an event broker.